 - 1. Consignment Uniform this folder contains all the information pertaining to Capalaba State College P&C Consignments.
-Items in the folder, include - a.
+Items in the folder, include. - a.
 A list of all Consignment numbers#, past, present, and unallocated - b.
-Active consignment contracts, detailing the owner's details (i.e., name, address, phone number, email, and bank account details). - c.
+Active consignment contracts, detailing the seller's details (i.e., name, address, phone number, email, and bank account details). - c.
 An updated list of all uniform under consignment, currently in stock. - 2.
-P&C Uniform this folder contains a detailed list of all the uniforms donated and are currently in stock.
-All P&C uniforms are identified using the tagging system (see "Point 21") - 3.
 Policy and Procedure for the Second-Hand Uniform Shop this folder contains the approved Second-Hand Uniform Shop Procedure document, as well as provides guidelines on how to perform daily tasks relating to the operation of the shop.
 These guidelines include: - a.
 Actions required when dealing with Consignment uniform (see enclosed) - b.
 Actions required when dealing with P&C uniform (see enclosed) - c.
 Actions required when filling in the forms (see enclosed)